<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 What makes a well-designed grand jury suite?

-A grand jury suite should include all of the spaces and facilities necessary to comfortably complete the task at hand.
-The focus of the suite is the hearing room that must seat all of the grand jurors, ideally in a tiered arrangement for better visibility.
+A grand jury suite should include all the spaces and facilities necessary to complete the task comfortably.
+The suite's focus is the hearing room that must seat all grand jurors, ideally in a tiered arrangement for better visibility.
 The jury room should contain a small bench for the jury foreperson and a desk area for the court stenographer when needed, both at the front of the hearing room.
 Seating for a witness should also be provided at the front of the hearing room.

-A small break area and dedicated restrooms are essential to allow comfortable isolation during long grand jury sessions.
-An office for prosecutors to coordinate and plan the evidence presentation should also be included in the suite, as well as a desk for a security officer.
-Separate waiting rooms for witnesses and a holding cell for prisoners that are brought in to testify complete the core facilities.
+A small break area and dedicated restrooms are essential for comfortable isolation during long grand jury sessions.
+An office for prosecutors to coordinate and plan the evidence presentation should also be included in the suite as a desk for a security officer.
+Separate waiting rooms for witnesses and a holding cell for prisoners brought in to testify complete the core facilities.

 Grand Jury Suite Layout - Fentress Inc.